La Caravana Escuela

 Environmental Responsibility

-In order to offset the CO2 footprint of the use of mineral charcoal, since 2022 we began to plant native trees in each community we visit, helping to repopulate endemic forests in deforested areas.
+In order to offset the CO2 footprint with the use of mineral charcoal, since 2022 we have begun to plant native trees in each community we visit, helping to repopulate endemic forests in deforested areas.
 In this way, we recapture the CO2 released by each ton of coal used in the forge.
 Our goal is to plant twice as many trees as necessary, which makes La Caravana Escuela a carbon-neutral plus organization, imprinting a level of awareness, circularity and environmental responsibility to our educational-productive model.
-In today's sun, we have planted more than 870 endemic trees in various rural villages in the State of Mérida.
+Under today's sun, we have planted more than 870 endemic trees in various rural villages in the state of Mérida.

 Objectives